cllebrun/cllebrun.github.io/labs/1.1 Lab Node.js - getting started/README.md

   ibmcloud api  https://api.ng.bluemix.net
   ```

-  then log in:

   ```
   ibmcloud login
   ```
-1. If it ask, provide your account.
+1. If it is asked, provide your account.
 1. Target a Cloud Foundry org and space:

   ```